Research Report: Life Cycle Costs Matter When Comparing Steel and Concrete Girder Bridges

 Related Resources: Economics

-The National Corrugated Steel Pipe Association (NCSPA) spotlights a project that used corrugated structural steel to connect a North Carolina college campus.
+The National Corrugated Steel Pipe Association (NCSPA) spotlights a project that used galvanized corrugated metal pipe to rehabilitate a damaged culvert.